Just war theory: Jus in bello

-Ending a war: Jus post bellum
+Jus post bellum

 In recent years, some theorists, such as Gary Bass, Louis Iasiello and Brian Orend, have proposed a third category within the just war theory.
 "Jus post bellum is described by some scholars as a new "discipline," or as "a new category of international law currently under construction".
 Jus post bellum concerns justice after a war, including peace treaties, reconstruction, environmental remediation, war crimes trials, and war reparations.
 Jus post bellum has been added to deal with the fact that some hostile actions may take place outside a traditional battlefield.
-Jus post bellum governs the justice of war termination and peace agreements, as well as the prosecution of war criminals, and publicly labelled terrorists.The idea has largely been used to help decide what to do with prisoners taken during battle.
+Jus post bellum governs the justice of war termination and peace agreements, as well as the prosecution of war criminals, and publicly labelled terrorists.
+The idea has largely been used to help decide what to do with prisoners taken during battle.
 It is through government labeling and public opinion that people use jus post bellum to justify the pursuit of individuals labeled as terrorists for the safety of the government's state in a modern context.
 The actual fault lies with the aggressor, and by being the aggressor, they forfeit their rights to honorable treatment by their actions.
 That theory is used to justify the actions taken by anyone fighting in a war to treat prisoners outside the bounds of war.

-Traditionalists and Revisionists
+Traditionalists and revisionists

 There are two altering views related to the just war theory that scholars align with, which are traditionalists and revisionists.
-The debates between these different viewpoints rest on the moral responsiblites of actors in jus in bello.
+The debates between these different viewpoints rest on the moral responsibilities of actors in jus in bello.